-Scottish born John Moore continued to record his observations about the 10 August storming of the Tuileries Palace in 1792.
+Scottish born John Moore continued to record his observations about the 10 August storming of the Tuileries Palace in 1792 (If you missed part 1 of 10 August 1792, click here).
 He made the following notations in his journal on 11 August, which are provided below almost verbatim:

 When the King and Queen entered the hall of the National Assembly, they were accompanied by the Dauphin, their daughter, and the Princess Elizabeth, and attended by the ministers and some members of the municipality of Paris.

 The King at first, placed himself at the side of the President, [Jean-François Merlet], and said, “I am come hither to prevent a great crime — I believe myself in safety in the midst of you, gentlemen.”